 BAM!
 One minute you’re going about your business, and the next someone driving another car has come seemingly out of nowhere and hit you.
 Car accidents such as this are stressful, even traumatic events.

-Most people who have been involved in a car accident feel shook up by the shock of the impact.
+If you’ve been involved in a car accident, you will likely feel shook up by the shock of the impact.
 You may also have been injured, perhaps quite seriously.
-Even if the accident was minor, you may find yourself nervous behind the wheel for some time afterwards, or even more cautious at crosswalks if you were hit by a car as a pedestrian.
+Even if the accident was minor, you may find yourself nervous behind the wheel for some time afterwards.
+You may be More cautious at crosswalks if you were hit by a car as a pedestrian.
 You may find yourself reliving the accident or having trouble sleeping.

 Psychological Injuries Are Often Ignored